RuthAndRoth/Ruth/Skins/Robin Wood Templates/README.md

 For more details see:
 https://www.robinwood.com/Catalog/Technical/SL-Tuts/SLPages/AVUVTemplates.html

-All content is © Robin Wood, unless otherwise noted.
+All content is Â© Robin Wood, unless otherwise noted.
 All rights reserved.
 Please do not use it without permission.
 To get permission, write to "chat at robinwood.com", and explain what you intend to use it for.